gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies_2_localization.md

-And the ever important foreacasts...meh...a bit less variance here and there, but we are still failing to capture the truth for some forecasts.
+And the ever important foreacasts.
+Again, a bit more variance in the null-space dependent forecasts (i.e. particle travel time).

 ```python